August 21, 2007

 Tommette de Vache and Fourme d'Ambert were the two cheeses selected this week for our continuing celebration of French cheese.

-Fourme d'Ambert is one of France's oldest cheeses and is known as it's mildest blue cheese.
-It comes from the Auvergne department where it is shaped into tall cylinders, injected with mold, then left to mature in humid caves.
+Fourme d'Ambert is one of France's oldest cheeses and is known as its mildest blue cheese.
+It comes from the volcanic Auvergne region where it is shaped into tall cylinders, injected with mold, then left to mature in humid caves.
 Made from cow's milk, it has a dry rind and a firm and dense, yet creamy texture, so it doesn't crumble like many blue cheeses.
-It's aroma is earthy and nutty and it's flavor brings to mind fruit and mushrooms.
+Its aroma is earthy and nutty and its flavor brings to mind fruit and mushrooms.
 It was very nice but wasn't as interesting as Blue de Basque or Bleu de Gex.

 Enjoy some fruity red wine such as Beaujolais or a sweet white such as Sauternes with Fourme d'Ambert.